Both Lake Tahoe and Mammoth Lakes are popular vacation spots located in California.

-This post will look at the differences between them to help you decide where to visit on your next trip!
+This post will look at the differences to help you decide where to visit on your next trip!
 It covers hotels, activities, atmosphere, nightlife and more!

 Summary – Lake Tahoe vs Mammoth Lakes